The payment details window is where all the information about each payment is stored. There are four major sections to this window.

 - Total Amount – the total amount of the original invoice

-- Applied Amount – the amount of this current payment being applied to the invoice.
+- Applied Amount – the current payment amount being applied to the invoice.

 - Balance Due – the remaining balance due, calculated by reducing the Total Amount by any and current payments

-- Totals – across the bottom of the invoice list are totals showing the original and balance due amounts for this customer.
+- Totals – across the bottom of the invoice list are totals showing this customer’s original and balance due amounts.

 At the bottom of the Payment Details window is the control portion of the payment.